-Four years later I thought I had another collection.
-This one attracted the interest of a publisher, but after seven months he said he had a two list…getting old decided to self published again ‘The Puppeteer’s Daughter.’
+Four years later I had another collection.
+This one attracted the interest of a publisher, but after seven months he said he had such a long list of poets that I decided to self published again ‘The Puppeteer’s Daughter.’

 Both collections available at City Books in Hove, at the Open Art Cafe in Rottingdean and online.

 I have read my poems on by invitation at the Troubadour Coffee House for their theme nights.
-The Talking Peace Festival in London and at various Poetry School events, at Lumen in London and at Pighog in Brighton, where I also helped on the door for three years!
+The Talking Peace Festival in London and at various Poetry School events, at Lumen in London and at Pighog in Brighton.

 In 2015, 2016 and 2017 I was included in The Poetry School’s Mixed Border programme as a poet in residence.
 This was as part of London’s Open Squares Weekend, my first year was in Postman’s Park and this year in Earls Court Square.

 My first blog established seven years ago is called annperrin.wordpress.com

 The blog it is a mixture of pictures, articles, news of events, homespun philosophy and hardly surprising several poems and sometimes inspiration behind them.